dhk3136/incivility-sentiment-analysis/README.md

 hay bitch thank kindly advice vandalism dick remove thing abouth berties make cost thats true ... ah fuck
 ```

-Not perfect, but inspected samples showed good stopword er, stoppage, [contraction conversion](https://www.kaggle.com/jagangupta/discussion), and tokenization as well.
+Not very nice.
+Nor perfect, but inspected samples showed good stopword er, stoppage, [contraction conversion](https://www.kaggle.com/jagangupta/discussion), and tokenization as well.
 The important thing at this point is not to study the semantic structure of the original sentence but to clean data so that approximation and contextual distance are prepped before fitting to the model.
 So we need additional feature engineering to address the problem.

 ## Feature Engineering